peercoin/rfcs/text/0018-pos-reward/0018-pos-reward.md

 ## Alternatives

 The numbers chosen in implementation of this proposal are integral to the effect it will have on the network.
-The proposal as written above can be called '2%+0.2' to represent the coindays component as 2% and the supply-based component as 0.2%.
+The proposal as written above can be called '3%+0.25' to represent the coindays component as 3% and the supply-based component as 0.25%.
-This ratio of 1:10 can be taken approximately as the participation level where stake grinding to dust values becomes profitable.
+This ratio of 12:1 can be taken approximately as the continuous participation level (8.33%) below which stake grinding to dust values becomes profitable.
-It is also related to the pressure a minter feels to participate continuously as opposed to periodically.
+It is also inversely related to the pressure a minter feels to participate continuously as opposed to periodically.
-A ratio between 0.1 and 0.2 should be deemed as appropriate to stimulate minting participation above 10% or 20%, without creating a situation where stake griding is the norm.
+A ratio between 10:1 and 20:1 (coinday:supply) should be deemed appropriate to stimulate continous minting participation (as opposed to periodic participation) above 10% or 5%, respectively, without creating a situation where stake griding is the norm.

-As such, other proposals such as '3%+0.25' or even '10%+1' can be considered.
+As such, other proposals such as '2%+0.2' or even '10%+1' can be considered.
 At current network participation and PoW miner reward, even the '10%+1' option will not cause PoS to dominate the inflation caused by PoW.
+The '2%+0.2' option will likely result in less than 1% inflation due to PoS, and should be considered a more moderate solution.
-The '3%+0.25' option is more closely akin to a 1% inflation rate at current network participation, though it should be noted that participation is historically low at the time of writing.
+It should be noted that participation is historically low at the time of writing, and that it is likely that the '3%+0.25' option will result in greater than 1% PoS inflation in the future (if total participation exceeds 25%).

 ## Unresolved questions?